kbredies/gratopy/README.md

 * [matplotlib>=3.2.0](https://pypi.org/project/matplotlib/)
 * [Pillow>=6.0.0](https://pypi.org/project/Pillow/)

-Particularly, correctly installing and configuring PyOpenCL might take some time, as dependent on the used platform/GPU, suitable drivers must be installed.
+Note that in particular, correctly installing and configuring PyOpenCL might take some time, as dependent on the used platform/GPU, suitable drivers must be installed.
+We refer to [PyOpenCL's documentation](https://documen.tician.de/pyopencl/).

 ## Getting started